amayarora/html_css/README.md

-# README, "ducks_world_11.html"
+# README, "ducks_world_11.html_css"

-Here is a HTML file I created with Github!
-I hope you, since I am quite experienced with HTML, but not very fluent in the coding language of CSS.
-Overall, I hope you like the HTML file I created, and please, I highly recommend you preview the HTML file.
+Here are two files, one including HTML, and the other including CSS, I created with Github!
+I hope you, since I am quite experienced with HTML, but not very fluent in the coding language of CSS, like my project.
+Overall, I hope you like the HTML and CSS files I created, and please, I highly recommend you preview both of the files.
 Thank you!